markozajc/JUNO/README.md

 * `onCardPlaced(UnoHand, UnoCard)` - Called when a card has been placed on the discard pile.
 The first argument is the hand that has placed the card and the second argument is the card that has been placed.
 * `onColorChanged(UnoHand, UnoCardColor)` - Called when a hand changes the color (using a wild or draw four card).
 The first argument is the hand that has changed the color and the second one is the new color.
 * `onPileShuffle()` - Called when the draw pile runs out of cards and the discard pile is merged (and shuffled) into it.
 This is not really important, but you may display it anyways.
 * `onDrawCards(UnoHand, int)` - Called when a hand draws an amount of cards.
-The first argument is the hand that has drawn the cards and the second on is the quantity of the drawn cards.
+The first argument is the hand that has drawn the cards and the second one is the quantity of the drawn cards.
-* `onInvalidCard(UnoHand)` - Called when a hand attempts to place an invalid card.
-The argument is the offending hand.
+* `onInvalidCard(UnoHand, UnoCard)` - Called when a hand attempts to place an invalid card.
+The first argument is the offending hand and the second one is the invalid card.
 This is mostly meant for debugging purposes as hands should not return invalid cards (see "Implementing UnoHand above" for tips on how to prevent that from happening).
 * `onInvalidColor(UnoHand, UnoCardColor)` - Called when a hand attempts to set an invalid color.
 The first argument is the offending hand and the second one is the invalid color.
 Currently the only invalid color is "Wild" and returning it should be prevented by all UnoHand-s (similar to above).

 I will not provide an example implementation as it should be pretty much obvious at this point.
 You may also look at ConsoleUnoGame, which is a pretty basic and clear implementation of this.